munirahd/Data-Structure-Program/README.md

 # Data Structures and Cryptography Project 🏗️

 ## Overview
-This project integrates data structures and recursion techniques to create a application.
-It offers functionalities in cryptography, duplicate word detection in sentences using circular linked lists, and word reversal in sentences employing both recursion and linked lists.
+This project integrates data structures and recursion techniques to create a simple application.
+It offers basic functionalities in cryptography, duplicate word detection in sentences using circular linked lists, and word reversal in sentences employing both recursion and linked lists.

 ### Program Workflow:
 1. **Initial Options:** Upon launching, the program presents several options to the user: